KIMHON1/AirBnB_clone/README.md

             If not found, it returns the default value provided to the function.
             Python provides the strptime() method, in its datetime class, to convert a string representation of the​ date/time into a date object.
+**kwargs allows you to pass keyworded variable length of arguments to a function.
+You should use **kwargs if you want to handle named arguments in a function.